 Yellowknife is blessed with a number of trails suitable for walking, biking, hiking and jogging.
 Travel at your own risk and carry water and bug dope and be prepared to see wildlife, including, occasionally, a black bear.
-A good reference on the flora and fauna of this area is Blue Lake and Rocky Shore by Jamie Bastedo, available locally, as well as several free maps and guides available through the Northern Frontier Visitors Centre.
+A good reference on the flora and fauna of this area is Blue Lake and Rocky Shore by Jamie Bastedo, available locally, as well as several free maps and guides available through the Visitor Information Centre.

 The Prospector's Trail

 This is a scenic (4 km) trek across a colourful patchwork of ancient rock.
-With a pocket guide from the Northern Frontier Visitor's Centre, a good pair of rubber soled shoes (and some bug dope) you can interpret the forces that formed the geological region surrounding the city.
+With a good pair of rubber soled shoes (and some bug dope) you can interpret the forces that formed the geological region surrounding the city.
 A government Geological Survey team identified gold near here in 1935.
 Prospectors and miners soon arrived from the south by boat, raft and aircraft and set the scene for development of Yellowknife, a gold mining community for some 70 years.
 The trail starts and finishes in the Fred Henne Territorial Park.
 Interpretive brochures are available to highlight some of the geological features of the area.